trychlos/pwix-collection-timestampable/README.md

 Please note that `CollectionBehaviours.configure()` method should be called in the same terms both in client and server sides.

+The package's behavior can also be configured through a call to the `Timestampable.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

+Known configuration options are:

+- `verbosity`

+    Define the expected verbosity level.

+    The accepted value can be any or-ed combination of following:

+    - `Timestampable.C.Verbose.NONE`

+        Do not display any trace log to the console

+    - `Timestampable.C.Verbose.CONFIGURE`

+        Trace `Timestampable.configure()` calls and their result

+    - `Timestampable.C.Verbose.FUNCTIONS`

+        Trace all function calls.

+Please note that `Timestampable.configure()` method should be called in the same terms both in client and server sides.

 Remind too that Meteor packages are instanciated at application level.
 They are so only configurable once, or, in other words, only one instance has to be or can be configured.
-Addtionnal calls to `CollectionBehaviours.configure()` will just override the previous one.
+Addtionnal calls to `CollectionBehaviours.configure()` (resp. `Timestampable.configure()`) will just override the previous one.
 You have been warned: **only the application should configure a package**.

 ### Options